 How Do Blue Light Glasses Work?

-Blue light blocking glasses are available with or without a glasses prescription and having blue light block AR coating won’t interfere with your corrective lenses’ ability to help you see clearly.
+Blue light blocking glasses are available with or without prescription glasses and having blue light blocking coating won’t interfere with your corrective lenses’ ability to help you see clearly.

 Are They Hero or Hype?

-A simple coated lens is all it takes to protect your eyes from blue light.
+Maybe we’re biased, but we like to say a simple injected lens is all it takes to protect your eyes from blue light — and we hope by now you’re convinced of this, too.
 Because we don’t yet know the amount of damage blue light is capable of producing, it makes sense to protect our eyes now.

 Who Should Wear Blue Light Glasses?